markt-de/puppet-acme/README.md

 ~~~

 Or you can use this parameter directly when configuring certificates on your
-Puppet nodes, as shown by the previous examples.
+Puppet nodes, as shown in the previous examples.

 ## Examples